zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 that can be used to turn off RPC entirely.
 If it is set to `false`, then the server don't listen on any RPC ports.

+Connect strings or their locations can be given in an option `rpc.listen`.
+There is also an `rpc.listen_superuser`, described below.

 Specifically:

 1. If `rpc.enabled` is false, the server binds to no RPC ports.